Gabriel C. Wharton: Civil War service

 The 51st Virginia was part of Maj.
-Gen. John B. Floyd's operations in western Virginia, and escaped with Floyd on February 14, 1862, during the Battle of Fort Donelson.
+Gen. John B. Floyd's operations in western Virginia, and escaped with Floyd on February 14, 1862, during the Battle of Fort Donelson in Tennessee, just prior to the fort's surrender to Brig.
+Gen. Ulysses S. Grant.
 In September, he led a brigade in the Kanawha Valley Campaign of 1862.
 Wharton was later sent to the Western Theater, and commanded several brigades in various Confederate departments from February to September 1864.

 During the Civil War, Pack's Ferry was a strategic river crossing for Federal troops in the area.
 On the morning of August 6, 1862, 900 men and 2 artillery guns of Confederate Col. G. C. Wharton's command fired on 23rd Ohio soldiers under Maj.
 Comly.
 Although the fight threatened Union control of the crossing, the Ohioans held until reinforcements neared and Wharton's men withdrew.

 Wharton was promoted to brigadier general, effective July 8, 1863.

 In 1863, he married Nannie Radford, and they had one child together, a son named William.

 In the winter of 1863, Wharton served in Lt.
 Gen. James Longstreet's operations against Knoxville, Tennessee, which were ultimately unsuccessful and ended in the spring of 1864.

 Wharton then returned to the Eastern Theater and was given divisional command in the Second Corps, Army of Northern Virginia.
 Wharton also took part in the Battle of New Market on May 15.
 His brigade was part of Maj.
 Gen. John C. Breckinridge's force, fighting on the left during the Confederate victory at New Market.